zyNotCute/cs-broad-lens/README.md

 - Set up a [VPN](ikuuu.eu).
 - Sign up for ChatGPT.
 Alternatively, you can install Edge  Dev to use New Bing.
-- Install [WSL].
+- Install [WSL](https://learn.microsoft.com/en-us/windows/wsl/).
 (If you're a Linux user, just ignore) It's highly recommended to finish all the tasks in a Linux environment.

 ## Tasks
 - [Task 0: Toolchains](./task0/task0.md)